-- Review two OPM competencies (e.g., Flexibility and Resiliency) and discuss their relevance to the current situational climate and to the interactions that supervisors and managers must contend-with. - Identify personal barriers to resiliency, flexibility, stress management practices, as well as specific strengths that enhance a professional's flexibility and resiliency
+- Review two OPM competencies (e.g., Flexibility and Resiliency) and discuss their relevance to the current situational climate and to the interactions that supervisors and managers must contend-with. - Invite participants to engage in a general selfassessment and self-disclosure pertaining to the two OPM competencies. - Identify personal barriers to adaptability, stress management practices, and specific strengths that enhance a leader's ability to adapt and bounceback from change - 4.
+Anticipate and identify situations and circumstances (e.g., individual/team transactions, local division, agency-level) that require change.

-- 3. Anticipate and identify situations and circumstances (e.g., individual/team transactions, local division, agency-level) that require flexibility. - 4.
-Learn about proven practices, tools and approaches to ensure flexibility and resilience in response to set-backs and stress - Review key supervisor, manager and team mindsets/attitudes and behaviors necessary for demonstrating leadership and team flexibility and resiliency. - Analyze the changing environment and model a positive attitude towards change to influence the flexibility of others. - 7.
-Adjusts timelines, results and expectations appropriately to changing circumstances - 8.
-Demonstrate persistence when providing rationale to staff during times of significant organizational challenges - 9.
-Discuss factors that maintain a leader's and a team's motivation and commitment to resiliency - 10.
-Discuss and agree upon automatic leadership and organizational responses and predetermined actions for when set-backs occur (e.g., project/personnel change-analysis, advocacy, etc.). - 11.
-Demonstrate the ability to design a self-directed professional resiliency plan.
+- Brainstorm tools and approaches to adapt to and ensure flexibility in response to situations and encounters - Review key supervisor, manager and team mindsets/attitudes and behaviors necessary for demonstrating leadership and team flexibility and resiliency. - 7.
+Develop tools and approaches to manage and react to changing circumstances - 8.
+Analyze the changing environment and model a positive attitude towards change to influence the flexibility of others. - 9.
+Adjusts timelines, results and expectations appropriately to changing circumstances - Demonstrate persistence when providing rationale to staff during times of significant organizational challenges - 11.
+Discuss factors that maintain a leader's and a team's motivation and commitment to resiliency - 12.
+Determine strategies for the execution of projects, even when faced with changing objectives, deliverables, and deadlines - 13.
+Discuss and agree upon automatic leadership and organizational responses and pre-determined actions for when set-backs occur (e.g., project/personnel change-analysis, advocacy, etc.). - 14.
+Review communication practices that help and hinder a leader's ability to provide her/his team with rationale for set-backs, shore-up motivation and commitment. - 15.
+Develop creative and alternative strategies to achieve objectives, using available resources, when faced with significant budget limitations.